PrajwalGurumurthy/prajwalgurumurthy.github.io/_posts/2016-05-01-Multiplcation.md

 ---
 layout: post
-title: Man vs the Machines for the Multiplication of 2 numbers
+title: Learning Machines for the Multiplication of 2 numbers
 ---

 > Challenge the "Mighty" computers